 VEGAN PUMPKIN CHOCOLATE CHIP COOKIES

 What do you do when it’s Fall and you are craving classic Vegan Chocolate Chip Cookies?
 Give them pumpkin, lots of pumpkin pie spice, almond butter and chocolate chips, of course!
 There isn’t really much more to say is there?
 I love baking with pumpkin.
-These Vegan Pumpkin Cherry Muffins are so incredible as is this Vegan Pumpkin Pie!
+Whether it’s the Best Vegan Pumpkin Bread, this Vegan Pumpkin Cake with Frosting, these Vegan Pumpkin Cherry Muffins or I’m inhaling this Vegan Pumpkin Pie!

 These vegan pumpkin cookies are so easy to make.
 Bonus that they are vegan, gluten-free and oil-free cookies!